pabloferrari/pabloferrari/README.md

 - **English**: A pending task.
 Getting to have a fluid conversation.
 - **Frontend**: Vue (in my job) and React/Next (independent)
-- **DevOps**: Interesting in the DevOps culture, process automation with Terraform, Docker and Kubernetes.
+- **DevOps**: Interested in the DevOps culture and process automation with Terraform, Docker and Kubernetes.

 #### 📸 I love to do: